-Number of Stockholders entitled to receive March 22, 2012 Special Stockholders Meeting: 12,207 Definitive Information Statements and June 14, 2012 Annual Stockholders Meeting: 12,341 Management Report and Other Materials Date of Actual Distribution of Definitive Philippines: Information Statement and Management March 22, 2012 Special Stockholders Meeting: February 7, 2012 Report and Other Materials held by market June 14, 2012 Annual Stockholders Meeting: May 15, 2012 participants/certain beneficial owners USA: ADR Holders: March 22, 2012 Special Stockholders Meeting: February 15, 2012 June 14, 2012 Annual Stockholders Meeting: May 18, 2012 OTC Holders: March 22, 2012 Special Stockholders Meeting: February 9, 2012 June 14, 2012 Annual Stockholders Meeting: May 23, 2012 Date of Actual Distribution of Definitive Philippines: Information Statement and Management March 22, 2012 Special Stockholders Meeting: February 7, 2012 Report and Other Materials held by stockholders June 14, 2012 Annual Stockholders Meeting May 15, 2012 stockholders USA: ADR Holders: March 22, 2012 Special Stockholders Meeting: February 15, 2012 June 14, 2012 Annual Stockholders Meeting: May 18, 2012 OTC Holders: March 22, 2012 Special Stockholders Meeting: February 9, 2012 June 14, 2012 Annual Stockholders Meeting: May 23, 2012 State whether CD format or hard copies were March 22, 2012 Special Stockholders Meeting: The Information on distributed Statement and Proxy Form were distributed to the stockholders hard copies while the unaudited consolidated financial statemen with Management Discussions and Analysis of Financial Condition ar Results of Operations for the nine months ended September 30, 201 under SEC form 17-Q ("Quarterly Report") were distributed stockholders at the meeting in CD format.
-10 June 14, 2012 Annual Stockholders Meeting: The Information Statement, Proxy Form and 2012 Annual Report were distributed stockholders in hard copies while the unaudited consolidate financial statements with Management Discussions and Analysis Financial Condition and Results of Operations for the three month ended March 31, 2012 under SEC Form 17-Q ("Quarterly Report were distributed to stockholders at the meeting in CD format. . ,
+Number of Stockholders entitled to receive Definitive Information Statements and Management Report and Other Materials June 14, 2013 Annual Stockholders Meeting: 12,115 Date of Actual Distribution of Definitive Information Statement and Management Report and Other Materials held by market participants/certain beneficial owners Philippines: June 14, 2013 Annual Stockholders Meeting: USA: ADR Holders: June 14, 2013 Annual Stockholders Meeting: OTC Holders: May 16, 2013 May 22, 2013 June 14, 2013 Annual Stockholders Meeting: May 22, 2013 Date of Actual Distribution of Definitive Information Statement and Management Report and Other Materials held by stockholders Philippines: June 14, 2013 Annual Stockholders Meeting: USA: ADR Holders: May 16, 2013 June 14, 2013 Annual Stockholders Meeting: OTC Holders: June 14, 2013 Annual Stockholders Meeting: May 22, 2013 May 22, 2013

-If yes, indicate whether requesting The Company was ready to provide a hard copy of the Quarterly stockholders were provided hard copies Report, but no stockholder requested a hard copy of such report.
+State whether CD format or hard copies were distributed June 14, 2013 Annual Stockholders Meeting: The Information Statement, Proxy Form and 2012 Annual Report were distributed to stockholders in hard copies, while the unaudited consolidated financial statements with Management Discussions and Analysis of Financial Condition and Results of Operations for the three months ended March 31, 2013 under SEC Form 17-Q ("Quarterly Report") were distributed to stockholders at the meeting in CD format.
+If yes, indicate whether requesting stockholders were provided hard copies The Company was ready to provide a hard copy of the Quarterly Report, but no stockholder requested a hard copy of such report.